tauri-apps/tauri-docs/website/docs/usage/identity.md

 ```

 ### Notes on filetypes:

 - icon.icns = MacOS
 - icon.ico = MS Windows
-- *.png = Linux
+- \*.png = Linux

 ## Splashscreen

-Bootstrapping an application may take time.
-Making users wait without explanations is bad for your UX; therefore, Tauri allows you to define a custom splashscreen, a placeholder that will be displayed in the first place until you think it can be swapped for the application content.
+Loading an application may take time.
+Making users wait without any indication of progress is bad for your UX.
+Tauri allows you to define a custom splashscreen, a placeholder that will be displayed until your application has finished loading.

 To define a splashscreen, you can call the method `splashscreen_html` like following:

 ```rust
 tauri::AppBuilder::new()
   // The splashscreen is declared